 - Ability to work independently, prioritize, and handle multiple tasks simultaneously

 - Demonstrated experience with data tools (SPARQL, GraphQL, Cypher)

 - Experience with the Git version control system

 - Demonstrated experience collecting and presenting user experience data

 - Experience working with research management systems (RMS) or faculty profile systems

 Work requires knowledge and skills generally acquired through completion of a Bachelor's degree program in business, computer science, mathematics, statistics or social sciences.

 Work requires knowledge of both statistical analysis and interpretation generally acquired through at least two years of relevant experience.

 SALARY AND BENEFITS

-This non-entry level position offers a competitive salary based on experience and education, vacation and sick leave benefits, and support for professional development.
+Salary for this position is competitive and based on experience and education.
+Duke University offers excellent benefit packages, vacation and sick leave, and support for professional development.